 Trespassers are people who enter a location without permission.
 As such, property owners have no obligation to keep their premises safe for this visitor class beyond avoiding willful or wanton actions.

 The distinctions between these groups can be difficult to understand in certain cases.
-A knowledgeable attorney could explain which protections apply for an injured Gainesville resident and help craft an effective strategy for their circumstances.
+A knowledgeable attorney could explain which protections apply for an Gainesville resident who was injured in a slip and fall accident and help craft an effective strategy for their circumstances.

 Georgia law establishes strict timeframes for bringing personal injury claims, and most slip and fall cases have a two-year statute of limitations specified in Georgia Code § 9-3-33.
 Waiting too long to bring a claim may result in a case dismissal and lost ability to pursue compensation.